giampaolo/psutil/docs/api.rst

 .. data:: BELOW_NORMAL_PRIORITY_CLASS

   Represent the priority of a process on Windows (see `SetPriorityClass`_).
-  They can be used in conjunction with :meth:`psutil.Process.nice()` to get or set process priority.
+  They can be used in conjunction with :meth:`Process.nice()` to get or set process priority.
   These constants are members of the :class:`psutil.ProcessPriority` enum.